 The school has a rigorous plan for self- evaluation in place and works with pupils, parents, school staff and partners to identify priorities for improvement on an annual basis.
-Our current focus is on the raising of attainment in both numeracy and writing.
+This school session we have a focus on developing our knowledge and understanding of neurodiversity and some of the barriers to learning that children can experience.
+We are also working to increase our skills and confidence in delivering aspects of the curriculum, specifically in STEM subjects (Science, Technology, Engineering, Mathematics).
 Our plans include the following actions: